kubernetes-sigs/cri-tools/docs/validation.md

 - `-runtime-endpoint`: Set the endpoint of runtime service.
 Default to `unix:///run/containerd/containerd.sock` or Windows: `npipe:////./pipe/containerd-containerd`.
 - `-ginkgo.skip`: Skip the tests that match the regular expression.
 - `-parallel`: The number of parallel test nodes to run (default 1). [ginkgo](https://github.com/onsi/ginkgo) must be installed to run parallel tests.
-- `-h`: Should help and all supported options.
+- `-h`: Show help and all supported options.